 Thanks for Getting to Know Me!

 My wake-up call came when I was unable to get out of bed one day.
 Everything hurt, my face was covered in welts, rashes encompassed my body, and I had pneumonia and mononucleosis at the same time.
 I had no choice but to pay attention.
-What started out as a high viral load has since left me in a chronic state of pain, fatigue, and monthly inflammatory flares over the past six years.
+What started out as a high viral load has since left me in a chronic state of pain, fatigue, and monthly inflammatory flares over the past seven years.

 Throughout my wellness journey, I’ve experienced heartache, confusion, fear, and loss of self.
 However, through these experiences I’ve also come to realize that I am my strongest advocate.
 I have complete control over my thoughts, what I put in and on my body, and the path I take forward to live a fulfilling life within the realm of my illness.
 This first-hand experience with chronic illness led me to explore new interests and play in the kitchen.
 In an effort to learn more about the application of therapeutic foods, I went back to school at the Academy of Culinary Nutrition.
 This reignited my hope and passion for teaching and working with others so the next step became attending the Institute for Integrative Nutrition.
 Now I get to support and educate others on how food, thoughts, actions, and lifestyle choices affect their health.